The Ultimate Counseling Career Guide

 What can you do with a degree in Counseling?

-Generally, counselors take on jobs in:
+Generally, counselors work at jobs in:

 Training Counselors work with K-12 students or in a school setting to help students achieve personal and academic success.